Skip to content

 Flashblocks Architecture

-The Flashblocks pipeline layers four new components — rollup-boost, op-rbuilder, websocket-proxy, and base — onto Base’s existing high-availability sequencer.
+The Flashblocks pipeline layers four new components — rollup-boost, base-builder, websocket-proxy, and base — onto Base’s existing high-availability sequencer.

 Base operates a high-availability sequencer with five sequencer instances: